Speed Training for Athletes

 Look at how far behind the hips the balance foot is at push-off.
 Pure hip dominance and hyperextension!
 What do vertical jumping, broad jumping, planting, cutting, braking, balancing, a hip turn, crossover step, swinging, throwing etc. all share in common?
-The need for powerful and strong hips, and top speed work serves a great specific source of training for improving this ability.
+The need for powerful and strong hips.
+Top speed work serves a great specific source of training for improving this ability.

 Charlie Weingroff and Bret Contreras also had some good research on just how active the glutes and hips are during sprinting.
 “Finally, hip strength appears to be more important than knee or ankle strength as far as sprinting is concerned, and the hip extensors are likely the most important muscles for forward propulsion (2,10,14,25,29,36,46).”
 2

-Last but not least, top speed training creates a strong metabolic disturbance inside our body and really helps develop the alactic energy system pathway, so that we are in better sport specific shape, and so that we can improve our speed endurance and nearly sustain our peak speed performances over several repetitions.
+Last but not least, top speed training creates a strong metabolic disturbance inside athletes’ bodies.
+It really helps develop the alactic energy system pathway.
+We are then in better sport specific shape.
+We can also improve our speed endurance and nearly sustain our peak speed performances over several repetitions.
 So how do we improve our top speed exactly?
-Like other skills, I don’t think there is a single best technique you can perform, and it’s going to be based on the structural strengths and weaknesses of any given individual.
+Like other skills, I don’t think there is a single best technique you can perform.
+It’s going to be based on the structural strengths and weaknesses of any given individual.
 However, in my experience there definitely does seem to be reoccurring techniques that help get the job done well.

-When incorporating top speed training for athletes, this is a list of drills that I recommend along with a video of one of my favorite drills: “The Modified Reverse Hyper.”
+When incorporating top speed training for athletes, this is a list of drills that I recommend.
+There is also a video of one of my favorite drills: “The Modified Reverse Hyper”.
 I took this one from my friend/mentor Kelly Baggett.
-Kelly is absolutely brilliant and used a heavy dumbbell originally, but we’ve found that plates work better as a means of adding overload throughout a training cycle.
+Kelly is absolutely brilliant and used a heavy dumbbell originally.
+Although, we’ve found that plates work better as a means of adding overload throughout a training cycle.

 THE TOP 5 TOP SPEED DEVELOPMENT EXERCISES: